Skip to content

 • Returns memory_context (recent history, user facts, metadata) to the conversation engine.

-• Called by the conversation engine for ongoing storage.
+• Called by the conversation engine for ongoing storage, and now records the language of each message across working and semantic memory tiers.

 AMS consolidation is driven by the Task Scheduler via backend/scheduler/tasks/ams_consolidation.py, which pulls memory_manager from the AI registry and runs consolidation when enabled and idle.